 Add-ons (also sometimes referred to as in-app products) are supplementary items for your app that can be purchased by customers.
 An add-on can be a fun new feature, a new game level, or anything else you think will keep users engaged.
 Not only are add-ons a great way to make money, but they help to drive customer interaction and engagement.

-The first step in the add-on submission process is to create the add-on in the dashboard by defining its product type and product ID.
-After that, you can create a submission so that your add-on can be purchased via the Windows Store.
+The first step in the add-on submission process is to create the add-on in Partner Center by defining its product type and product ID.
+After that, you'll create a submission so that your add-on can be purchased via the Microsoft Store.
 You can submit an add-on at the same time you submit your app, or you can work on it independently.
 And you can make updates to add-ons after the app is in the Store without having to resubmit the app again.

-This section of the documentation describes how to submit add-ons in the Dev Center dashboard.
-Alternatively, you can use the Windows Store submission API to automate add-on submissions.
+This section of the documentation describes how to submit add-ons in Partner Center.
+Alternatively, you can use the Microsoft Store submission API to automate add-on submissions.

 Checklist for submitting an add-on

 Here's a list of the info that you provide when creating your add-on submission.
 The items that you are required to provide are noted below.
 Some of these are optional, or have default values already provided that you can change as desired.